zmon1010/kendo-ui-core/docs/knowledge-base/map_reverse_location_coordinates.md

 ---
-title: Kendo UI Map with Reversed Coordinates For Bubble Type Layer With GeoJson
+title: Kendo UI Map with Reversed Coordinates for Bubble Type Layer with GeoJson
 description: How to display bubble type layer in Kendo UI Map with reversed coordinates
 type: troubleshooting
 page_title: Show data for bubble type layer received as [Longitude, Latitude]